-In autumn, the foliage of quaking aspens (Populus tremuloides) adds vivid splashes of yellow to numerous areas in western North America.
-This species, which is also called by many other names, including golden aspen and trembling poplar, is the most widely distributed tree in North America, found from Alaska southwards through western Canada and the United States to central Mexico, and in a broad belt across Canada and northern U.S. to Newfoundland and New England.
+In autumn, the foliage of quaking aspen adds vivid splashes of yellow to numerous areas in western North America.
+This species, also called by many other names, including golden aspen and trembling poplar, is the most widely distributed tree in North America, found from Alaska southwards through western Canada and the United States to central Mexico, and in a broad belt across Canada and northern U.S. to Newfoundland and New England, southwards to Pennsylvania.

 Quaking aspens on a mountain slope near Conway Summit, Sierra Nevada, California.
-The second picture from below shows the snow-white trunk of this iconic species.
+The second picture shows the snow-white trunk of this iconic species.
 (Photos copyright © by Kaj Halberg)

-California black oak (Quercus kelloggii) is mainly a tree of northern California and western Oregon, where it grows in foothills and lower mountains.
+This tree is found mainly in northern California and western Oregon, where it grows in foothills and lower mountains.
 Its occurrence in southern California and Baja California is patchy, but it is common in the Sierra Nevada.
 Most trees live between 100 and 200 years, but some specimens are known to be almost 500 years old.

 This species is adapted to fire, protected from smaller fires by its thick bark.
 It is killed by larger fires, but easily sprouts again from the roots.
 Acorns mainly sprout, when a fire has cleared an area of leaf litter.
 This was known by several indigenous peoples, who purposely lit fires to renew growths of this tree, whose acorns was a staple food source to them.